ligato/docs/docs/plugins/plugin-overview.md

 ---

+This section provides a brief description of the Ligato plugins.
+For more information on each plugin, click details.

+---

 ## KV Scheduler Plugin

-More at: [KV Scheduler Plugin][kvscheduler]
+[Details: KV Scheduler Plugin][kvscheduler]

-The KV Scheduler is the first step in any VPP or Linux related data processing.
-It validates the existence of the configuration item dependencies, handles local caching, and performs retries if possible or allowed by the underlying plugin.

- The KV Scheduler does not operate with user data directly, nor does it call any VPP binary API.
-It simply determines operations required to achieve the desired configuration result.
+Core plugin that works with SB VPP and Linux agents, and NB KV data stores and rpc clients.
+It manages configuration item dependencies, and computes the correct VPP configuration item programming sequence.

+ ---

-## VPP Plugins
+## VPP plugins

-VPP agent core VPP plugins are required when you work with a VPP data plane.
+VPP plugins allow you to manage and control the VPP data plane.

-Plugin list:
+Plugins:

 - GoVPPMux
 - Interface